 Our Residents have a history of addiction which has severely affected them, their families and the wider community.
 We enable these men to break this cycle of addiction, offending and homelessness, and provide the professional and life changing support required to secure a new future.
 The national average for remaining abstinent for a year is 30%; at Nehemiah 74% of Residents remain abstinent.
 Nearly 50% of released prisoners reoffend within 12 months and for London prisons this figure increases to 60%.
 At Nehemiah, as far as we know, only 5% of the men we have worked with in the last five years have reoffended.

 Supported Housing Programme

 'We are not just a hostel, we are a community'

-We have three houses in South London and are able to provide 17 men at a time with practical and emotional support, giving them an increased chance of staying free from drugs and crime.
-Men initially need help to manage day-to-day practical issues, while at the same time, coping with staying off drugs and away from crime.
+We have three houses in South London and are able to provide 17 men at a time with practical and emotional support, giving them an increased chance of staying free from drugs and alcohol.
+Men initially need help to manage day-to-day practical issues, while at the same time, coping with staying abstinent.

 Our Supported Housing Programme has two stages; ‘A New Future’ and ‘Move-on’.

 Stage One: 'A New Future'